orcaman/flownetwork/README.md

 	var max = fn.maxFlow('s','t');
 ```

-## find maximum flow with minimum cost in a unit network
+## find maximum flow with minimum cost in a unit graph

 ```javascript
 	// construct a network